 Pill splitting or tablet splitting involves buying higher strength tablets and then breaking the tablets in half or quarter doses as a way to lower drug costs.
-Depending upon the medication this might be a smart money-saving strategy, but the practice can be risky if the wrong medication is split.

 What is pill splitting ?

 • It is not uncommon for a 30 mg tablet to have the same copay as the 15 mg version.
 To save money people will buy the 30 mg tablets and split them in half.
 Essentially you are buying two doses of the prescription for the price of one.

 When the economy is down, people tend to change the way they take medications.
 This includes skipping doses and splitting tablets in an effort to save money.